Pagure/pagure/doc/usage/project_settings.rst

 `Activate Enforce signed-off commits in pull-request`
 -----------------------------------------------------

-This boolean enables or disables checking for a 'Signed-off-by' line (case insensitive) in the commit messages of the pull-requests.
+This Boolean enables or disables checking for a 'Signed-off-by' line (case insensitive) in the commit messages of the pull-requests.

 If this line is missing, pagure will display a message near the `Merge`